-He offered everything from certified angus beef, New York strip and all natural brisket from grass fed cows to organic, all natural chicken breasts.
-Not to mention their ribs, roast beef, sausages, hams and assortment of other meats.
+He offered everything from certified Angus beef, New York strip and all-natural brisket from grass-fed cows to organic, all-natural chicken breasts.
+Not to mention their ribs, roast beef, sausages, hams and an assortment of other meats.

 But this shop isn’t just a place to buy meats; it’s also one to sit down and enjoy them.
 The breakfast and lunch menu offers everything from Italian sausage frittatas and breakfast sandwiches to meatball Parmesan and chili brat subs, patty melts and bacon-infused sirloin burgers.
 They even have prepared dinners for those looking for a quick pick-me-up to take home and warm up.

 The butcher that runs this shop is none other than Jay Rainey, who you might know from running Beaufort’s Island’s Meat Market for five years.
 But before that, he was a sous chef on Spring Island and Dataw Island.
 It was while working these jobs in the kitchen that he took up a second job cutting meat and discovered a newfound passion.